percona/k8spg-docs/docs/backups-storage.md

 unsuccessful by the Operator because of the timeout.

-The pgBackRest tool used by the Operator can, if necessary, solve this problem by using the [WAL asynchronous archiving](https://pgbackrest.org/user-guide-centos7.html#async-archiving) feature.
+The pgBackRest tool used by the Operator can, if necessary, solve this problem by using the [WAL asynchronous archiving :octicons-link-external-16:](https://pgbackrest.org/user-guide-centos7.html#async-archiving) feature.

 You can set up asynchronous archiving in your storage configuration file for pgBackRest.
 Turn on the additional `archive-async` flag, and set the